dy/piezo/docs/r&d.md

 ## [x] Latr: alloc, array etc.
   * latr can provide alloc and other common helpers
-  - not latr nut std.
-Latr is generic synthesis
+  - not latr but std.
+Latr is generic synthesis/science

 ## [x] Array/string length → `arr[]` for length is the most natural
   * Ref https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(array)